Psychological Development & Life Cycle

 Adolescent development in LGB youth is often conceptualized using stage models that include phases of identity development such as awareness of difference, confusion about difference, decision and action (or indecision and inaction), acceptance, pride, and integration.
 However, these developmental stages have often been based on retrospective accounts of adults rather than prospective studies.
 Stage conceptions of sexual orientation development may not fully capture the messiness of real life with its overlaps, missing steps, and stages occurring out of order.
 Nonetheless, studies of LGBT young adults show that most recognized their sexual orientation during early adolescence, with awareness of same-sex erotic attraction usually predating puberty (Cohler 2000).
 [See also the Identity and Coming Out sections]

 Coming out may be different for today's LGBT youth than it was for past generations.
 For some LGBT youth, expectations of stigma may be absent, and some aspects of LGBT life may even be considered "cool."
-Most adolescents with same-sex attractions do not identify as LGBT or have same sex-behaviors while adolescents, and some may consider labels such as "gay" or "lesbian" too constraining, calling themselves "queer" or rejecting all labels.
+Many adolescents with same-sex attractions do not identify as LGBT or have same sex-behaviors while adolescents, and some may consider labels such as "gay" or "lesbian" too constraining, calling themselves "queer" or rejecting all labels.
 Nonetheless, studies of LGBT young adults show that most recognized their sexual orientation during early adolescence, with awareness of same-sex erotic attraction usually predating puberty.

 Stress Factors Influencing LGBT Adolescent Development